-The loss for the year amounted to US\$6,013,000, compared to a loss of US\$28,991,000 in 2020, representing a decrease of 79.3%.
+The loss for the year amounted to US\$6.0 million, compared to a loss of US\$29.0 million in 2019.

-6. Discontinued operations
+Discontinued operations

 The Cardiac Point-of-Care operation was discontinued during the year ended December 31, 2016.
 Expenses, gains and losses relating to the discontinuation of the Cardiac point-of-care tests operation have been eliminated from profit or loss from the Group's continuing operations and are shown as a single line item on the face of the Consolidated Statement of Operations.
-The following table sets forth selected statement of operations data for each of the periods indicated.